claudinpcosta/2020-FatBodyQueens-Bimpatiens/README.md

 In brief, the workflow:

 ````
-1. Sequence data quality was evaluated using FASTQC
+1. Sequence data quality was evaluated using FASTQC;
-2. Sequencing adapters and low quality bases were trimmed/filtered using Trimmomatic
+2. Sequencing adapters and low quality bases were trimmed/filtered using Trimmomatic;
-3. Reads were mapped to the B. impatiens v2.0 reference genome (Sadd et al. 2015) using HiSat2
+3. Reads were mapped to the B. impatiens v2.0 reference genome (Sadd et al. 2015) using HiSat2;
 	 - Reference genome index was created using OGS annotation (splice sites & exons)
-4. Exonic expression (read counts) was extracted and summed for genes using featureCount
+4. Exonic expression (read counts) was extracted and summed for genes using featureCount.
 ````

 _see [readmapping.sh](https://github.com/claudinpcosta/2020-FatBodyQueens-Bimpatiens/blob/master/readmapping.sh) for additional information_

 ### Identification of differentially expressed genes

+Differential gene expression was analysed using the DESeq2 package.
+The 0 day group was excluded from this factorial analysis because these queens were collected on the day of eclosion and did not receive a diet treatment.
+Expression data from the 0 day group were analysed for a subset of genes.
+Read counts were transformed using the variance stabilizing transformation with diet, age, colony, or age × diet as factors in the design for sample clustering and visualization of gene expression levels.

+_see